ovh/owstats-ui/README.md

 # D. Modify owstats-ui
 You can modify the code of owstats-ui to display additional data or change the styles :
 - it uses vuejs, vue router and vuex
-- You can use any raw statistics that are documented in owstats API documentation [ link ]
+- You can use any raw statistics that are documented in owstats API documentation : https://ovh.github.io/owstats-ui/
 - styles (colors, spacing...) can be customized easily using the file "src/assets/sass/_variables.scss"
 - after modification, you can dislay your changes locally (section B) or deploy your analytics service (section C)